lagbolt/catalog-errors/README.md

 The console applications will read either from a MARC file (specified by the --inputfile argument) or a MySQL database table (specified by the --inputtable argument).

-If you want to read data from a database, you'll need to edit the code in lib\mydb.py to connect to your MySQL database instance.
+If you want to read data from a database, you may need to edit the code in lib/mydb.py to connect to your MySQL database instance.
 Once you've done that, you can specify the table with or without the schema name.
 That is, "tablename" or "schema.tablename".
 If you don't specify a schema, it will use the value used when the code connects to the database.

-The format of the table is described in lib\mydb.py.
-You can use data in whatever format you like provided you modify mydb.readpymarc to yield a bibnumber (any string to identify the record) and a pymarc Record.
+The format of the table is described in lib/mydb.py.
+You can use data in whatever format you like provided you modify mydb.readpymarc to yield a bibnumber (any string to uniquely identify the record) and a pymarc Record.

 ## recordscan.py